 With the worries of our impact on the environment, embracing a more frugal way of living, one which not only saves money but saves the environment makes good sense.

 We are all much more aware of how what we do can damage the world around us.

-Old fashioned living is becoming the new fashion.
+Old fashioned living and living like Grandma is becoming the new fashion.
 Jump on board and enjoy saving money.
-These posts will inspire you: